instanetk/makeitgogo/README.md

 The API endpoint requests go through the following path: `Request > Route > Controller > Service > Model > Schema`.

 As seen in the folder structure below, this MVC patterns allows for the separation of concerns and a cleaner implementation of the API.
 The `Route` calls a function handler from the `Controller` which forwards the request to a `Service` function where the database is queried.
-This in turn passed to the Mongoose `Model` and data structure validatin is performed by the `Schema`.
+This in turn passed to the Mongoose `Model` and data structure validation is performed by the `Schema`.

 ![figure 4](media/figure4.png)